ros2/ros2_documentation/source/Installation/Crystal/Linux-Development-Setup.rst

 Add the ROS 2 apt repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-First make sure you have the ROS 2 apt repositories added to your system, if not refer to `the following section <linux-install-debians-setup-sources>`.
+Make sure you have the ROS 2 apt repositories added to your system.
+If not, refer to `the Setup Sources section <linux-install-debians-setup-sources>`, and then return here.

 Install development tools and ROS tools
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^